leung018/reddcoin-electrum-server/HOWTO.md

 file includes the database setup, reddcoind RPC setup, and a few other options.

-The "configure" script listed above will create a config file at /etc/electrum.conf which you can edit to modify the settings.
+The "electrum-configure" script listed above will create a config file at /etc/electrum.conf which you can edit to modify the settings.

 Go through the config options and set them to your liking.